thestalkers/policies/sites/com-github-docs-es-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

 [](#preguntas)[]()Preguntas
 ----------

 Do you have other questions, comments or suggestions?
-Please contact [GitHub Support](https://support.github.com/contact?tags=docs-generic).
+Please contact [Soporte de GitHub](https://support.github.com/contact?tags=docs-generic).